KevinAst/feature-u/docs/article/V1/articleV1.md

 # feature-u V1 (Feature Based Project Organization for React)

-This article is an introduction to a new JS library called **[feature-u]**, that **facilitates feature-based project organization in your [react] project**.
+This article is an introduction to a new JS library called **[feature-u]**, that _facilitates feature-based project organization in your [react] project_.
 It provides tangible assistance in promoting individual **plug-and-play** features within your project.

 <p align="center"><img src="../../img/featureUSplash.jpg"  alt="Features" width="80%"></p>

 Most developers would agree that organizing your project by feature is much preferred over type-based patterns.
 Because **application domains grow** in the real world, project **organization by type simply doesn't scale**, _it just becomes unmanageable_!

-There are many good articles on this topic with insights on feature-based design and structure _(see: [References] below TK:medium-resolve-internal-link)_.
+There are a number of good articles that discuss this topic _with insight on feature-based design and structure_ _(see: [References] below TK:medium-resolve-internal-link)_.
 However when it comes to the implementation, you are pretty much left to fend for yourself.

+**[feature-u]** is a utility library that manages and streamlines this process.
+It automates the mundane details of managing features and helps to promote features that are truly **plug-and-play**.

-This article is an introduction to **feature-u**, building concepts and insights.
+This article is an introduction to **[feature-u]**, building concepts and insights.
 It makes a case for why **feature-u** was developed and gives you a better understanding of it's benefits.

 Check out the [full docs], [github source], and [npm package].

 **[feature-u]** opens new doors into the exciting world of feature-based development.
-It frees you up to **focus your attention on the "business end" of your features!** _Go forth and compute!!_
+It frees you up to **focus your attention on the "business end" of your features!**

+_Go forth and compute!!_

 ---